Dimitrandir/django_basics_exam_stora/README.md

-# STORA - Warehouse Management System
+# STORA - Warehouse and Sales Management System

 STORA is a Django-based warehouse and sales management system designed for small and medium-sized businesses.
 It provides tools for managing products, categories, suppliers, sales, deliveries, employee accounts, reports, and background processing with Celery.